 The total shooter of the year score will be determined by an archer's four highest scoring events.

-The MAA is using a system called the Performance Method that uses data from NFAA and USA Archery national championship results to calculate "performance points" for a particular score in the compound and recurve divisions.
+The MAA is using a system called the Performance Method that uses data from NFAA and USA Archery national championship results to calculate “performance points” for a particular score in the compound, recurve, and barebow divisions.

 You can read more about how the Performance Method was developed on the archerytoolkit.net web site here.
 There are lookup tables available as well that will show you how many performance points will be earned for a particular score.